Motivating employees can be difficult, especially in uncertain times or when change is on the horizon.

 As a part of the product development team, the employee is able to remain focused without speculating on whether he will lose his job.
 He trusts that the information is true because leaders in the company have always been honest with him.

 Employees take what’s said as gospel if you’re consistently honest and transparent with them.
-When you earn their trust from the start, your employees will be much more likely to believe that your company’s leaders make decisions with everyone’s best interests at heart.
+When you motivate your employees by earning their trust from the start, they will be much more likely to believe that your company’s leaders make decisions with everyone’s best interests at heart.

 Then, when the hard times come, you’ll have a united front that works together to overcome challenges.